jkadry/iNatCharts/README.md

-Plots data using matlabplot by requesting a data frame from iNaturalist.
+Plots data using matplotlib by requesting a data frame from iNaturalist.
 Default set to birds.